ANKIT-MANDLOI-17/E-Shop/README.md

-# E-Shope
+# UrbanCarde

-**E-Shope** is a responsive e-commerce web application built with React.
+**UrbanCarde** is a responsive e-commerce web application built with React.
 It features user authentication, payment integration, and an admin panel for managing products, orders, and users.

 ## Technologies Used